Debt Recovery fees

-The following costs apply where you require repayment of a debt which has not been paid in sufficient time.
+The following debt recovery fees apply where you require repayment of a debt that has not been paid in sufficient time.

 |ACTION||COST (inc VAT)|

 |LETTER: In the first instance we will write a solicitor’s letter to the debtor setting out the basis for and requiring repayment forthwith.||£36 per letter|

 Where you require letters to be sent to multiple debtors at one time (bulk debt collection) we will consider providing a discount dependent upon the amount of letters that you require to be sent.

 In the event that the initial solicitor’s letter is not successful in securing the repayment of the debt, we will write a formal pre-action letter under the Civil Procedure Rules known as a “Protocol” letter complying with all the necessary formalities therein.

 |ACTION||COST (inc. VAT)|

 |FORMAL PROTOCOL LETTER for debts up to £10,000 (Small Claims)||£120 per letter|

 |FORMAL PROTOCOL LETTER for debts of £10,000 and over||£180 per letter|